-In certain circumstances it may become necessary to breach confidentiality.
+In certain circumstances it may become necessary to breach confidentiality should this be deemed necessary.
 These circumstances include:

 - If a member of staff believes that a client could cause danger to themselves or to others - If a member of staff suspects abuse or has knowledge of abuse - If the client gives information which indicates that a crime has been committed - If disclosure is required by law, for example, by the police - If a person is felt to lack the mental capacity to make a decision.
-In such cases staff or volunteers will discuss with the Advocacy and Advice Manager or Chief Executive Officer and they will only act in the client's best interest
+In such cases staff or volunteers will discuss with the Membership Services Manager (ASK) and/or Deputy Chief Executive Officer (Membership) and they will only act in the client's best interest